BerkeleyLab/Marble-MMC/scripts/README.md

 ```

 ## mgtmux.sh
-A wrapper utility around `mboxexchange.py` for reading and setting the configuration of the MGT MUX
+A utility using `load.py` for reading and setting the configuration of the MGT MUX pins via the UART
-pins.
-Because it uses `mboxexchange.py`, it also needs to be able to find the low-level `lbus_access.py`
-via `PYTHONPATH`.
+console.

 Print usage:
 ```sh